lokhiufung/auto-resume/README.md

 ### Interaction logic of agents
-The `cli.py` employs a multi-agent system to refine a user's resume according to a given job description.
+The `engine_v1.py` employs a multi-agent system to refine a user's resume according to a given job description.
+The `start()` method encapsulates the logic of building the resume and the `create_agents()` method initializes all agents.
 Here's how the agents interact and contribute to the resume enhancement process:

 #### 1. Initialization:
 All agents are initialized with the same LLM (Language Model) configuration.